noahfavourite/noahfavourite/README.md

-👋Hello!
-My name is Favour
+👋Hey there!!!

-👩🏽‍💻I'm a data analyst who is passionate about uncovering insights, telling story with data and driving impact
+👩🏽‍💻I'm a data enthusiast passionate about uncovering insights, telling story with data and driving impact.
+I love exploring and simplifying data to provide solutions to businesses

 ⭐️I'm currently working on projects to challenge myself and grow my data analysis skills